c565659/MANUAL_AI_SYSTEM/DATABASE/Workflow/Codex_Manual_Production_Workflow.md

 5. Identify the complete information structure.
 6. Identify all Information Groups, Image Groups and Procedures.
 7. Create `LAYOUT_PLAN.md`.
+8. If an approved `.stp` model is supplied, execute `DATABASE/3D_Reconstruction/Rhino_7_Vector_Linework.md` and prepare the approved reconstruction / fallback visual assets.
-8. Create the Illustrator document.
+9. Create the Illustrator document.
-9. Apply Paragraph Styles and the page-number system.
+10. Apply Paragraph Styles and the page-number system.
-10. Complete the full manual layout.
+11. Complete the full manual layout.
-11. Perform the mandatory Tracking Optimization Pass defined in `DATABASE/Typography/Tracking_Adjustment.md` across all applicable formal paragraphs.
+12. Perform the mandatory Tracking Optimization Pass defined in `DATABASE/Typography/Tracking_Adjustment.md` across all applicable formal paragraphs.
-12. Export a review PDF or equivalent rendered preview.
+13. Export a review PDF or equivalent rendered preview.
-13. Inspect every page visually.
+14. Inspect every page visually.
-14. Execute the Failure Library.
+15. Execute the Failure Library.
-15. Execute the full QA Checklist.
+16. Execute the full QA Checklist.
-16. Correct every confirmed failure.
+17. Correct every confirmed failure.
-17. Repeat the full QA.
+18. Repeat the full QA.
-18. Deliver only when the final QA result is PASS.
+19. Deliver only when the final QA result is PASS.
 No production step may be skipped.

 ---